What is Foster Care?

 The number of children coming into foster care increased by 11% last year

-We have an estimated shortage of over 8,000 foster carers across the UK
+There is an estimated shortage of over 9,000 foster carers across the UK

-As well as parenting, attending meetings and providing transport to/from school or other activities, foster carers must record their observations in a daily diary and report these to the agency.
+As well as parenting, attending meetings and providing transport to/from school or other activities, foster carers record the days activity in a daily diary.

 These recordings are vital, especially when the local authority requires evidence of a child’s progress or other relevant information to help determine the child’s care plan.

 "Fostering like any job has its highs and lows.
 I would be wrong to say it’s all rosy, but the good days far out weigh the not so good.
 I love the fact that I am living my dream and making a difference to the life of a young person.
 I would highly recommend it."

 Foster care involves more than just providing a safe and happy home for a child.
 It also includes being a positive role model, helping children learn to trust adults and form healthy relationships, ensuring they attend school and supporting their education, teaching them everyday life skills to prepare them for adulthood, and creating enjoyable experiences by taking them on trips and holidays.

 Additionally, foster parents collaborate with other professionals to ensure children receive the necessary support, participate in ongoing training to enhance their skills, document children’s progress and achievements, and promote positive contact with their birth family when appropriate.

 It’s important to note that the fostering allowance is not considered income, and therefore, it shouldn’t affect any benefits you receive from the government.
 This means that you can still receive benefits such as child tax credits, housing benefits, or income support, in addition to the fostering allowance.

 Our foster parents often share that they are called to this work by a deep sense of purpose, love having children in their lives, and are passionate about making a positive impact on vulnerable youth.